 KEEP IN MIND

-Hiring a boomerang employee shouldn't be an attempt to save money or find an quick fix.
+Hiring a boomerang employee shouldn't be an attempt to save money or find a quick fix.
 The fact remains that the employee up for rehire has left your company once already.
 Hiring managers need to make sure that there are no existing issues between the boomerang employee and current employees or company.
-The decision to rehire an employee should be based on how well the job fits, matching the right job with an employee who has the right skills.
+The decision to rehire an employee should be based on how well the job fits, matching the right position with an employee who has the right skills.